GayanAthukorala/Piraten-Kapern/README.md

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**

+## Decisions and Assumptions
+* If both players get above 6000 points on a turn, it is considered a tie, and neither get a point added to their win count

 ## Feature Backlog

  * Status: